Portfolio

 2019-2021: Eye of the Corvus, video, sound & VR installation, Western Plains Cultural Centre, Dubbo NSW + Outback Arts Creative Centre, Coonamble NSW

-The body of work in Eye of the Corvus is a series of room-sized landscape montages from Australia and Iceland, and intimate video projections of an Australian dust storm and Icelandic snowstorm, with accompanying multi-track soundscapes and narratives, as well as an immersive VR video of the landscapes of rural and remote NSW and northern Iceland.
-The exhibition was the result of a two-year research and production project extensively documented on a dedicated website.
-This was a Western Plains Cultural Centre exhibition, curated by Kent Buchanan, Dubbo Regional Council.
-Video, Dust Storm of the Waagan (narrated by Auntie Di McNaboe), won the Fishers Ghost Contemporary Arts Award in 20220.
-MORE INFORMATION
+Eye of the Corvus: Messenger of Truth consists of room-sized landscape montages from Australia and Iceland, and intimate video projections of an Australian dust storm and Icelandic snowstorm, with accompanying multi-track soundscapes and narratives, as well as an immersive VR video of the landscapes of rural and remote NSW and northern Iceland.
+The exhibition was the result of a two-year research and production project extensively documented over this time on a dedicated website.
+This was a Western Plains Cultural Centre commissioned exhibition, curated by Kent Buchanan, Dubbo Regional Council.
+The 2-month residency at Nes Artist Residency, Iceland was self-funded.
+The video, Dust Storm of the Waagan (narrated by Auntie Di McNaboe) won the Fishers Ghost Contemporary Arts Award in 2020.

 Eye of the Corvus: Messenger of Truth walk-through video at Western Plains Cultural Centre, 2019/20

-Five 2-3 minute sonic narratives, designed to be fictional but inspired by historical and contemporary events in and around spaces and places in Kandos NSW that have undergone much change over the past 100 years.
-The 8-10 track mixes were created using field recordings from each site with found and manipulated sound including loops and archival material.
-For Cementa, the work was hosted on the international cultural audio tour app, izi.TRAVEL.
+Five 2-3 minute fictional sonic narratives, inspired by historical and contemporary events in and around spaces and places in Kandos NSW that have undergone much change over the past 100 years.
+The mult-track mixes were created using field recordings from each site with found and manipulated sounds, including loops and archival material.
+For Cementa 19, the work was hosted on the international cultural audio tour app, izi.TRAVEL.
 Full details are on the project page.
 This work was part of the Andrew Frost curated show, Here and Not Here.
+Also available for listening as one track on Soundcloud.

 2019: Within walking distance (collaborative work with Andrew Howe, UK), digital prints, part of the Arts Territory Exchange group exhibition, “Put this in your window and think of me”, Cambridge UK